 How We Review the Products in This Category

 We rate products by comparing them to similar products.
-In this case that mans comparison to other credit builder loans, and to a lesser extent to other credit-building tools.
+In this case, that means comparison to other credit builder loans and, to a lesser extent, to other credit-building tools.
 Here’s a summary of the rating criteria.

 This is based on the number of credit bureaus reported to, the type of account reported, and the length of history provided.
 Self reports an installment loan to all three major credit bureaus for a relatively high score, reduced only for a potentially short loan term.

 Building credit doesn’t have to cost money.
 Credit-builder loans can run up substantial interest expenses and generally get mediocre marks in this category.

 Ease of use is primarily determined by user reports from customer reviews.
 Most reports suggest that setting up a Self account is easy and straightforward, hence the high score.